Complete Guide to Penetration Testing

 3. Compliance and Regulatory Mandates If your organization operates in a regulated industry, compliance will be a primary driver.
 Standards like PCI-DSS, HIPAA, or CMMC have specific requirements for the type and frequency of penetration testing.
 These mandates provide a baseline for your testing scope.

 4. Risk Tolerance and Budget Your organization's appetite for risk will influence the depth, breadth, and frequency of testing.
-A company with a low risk tolerance may opt for more frequent and comprehensive testing.
+A company with a low risk tolerance may opt for more frequent and thorough testing.
 This risk assessment, combined with a clear budget, allows for effective resource allocation and ensures the investment is directed toward the areas of greatest concern.

 5. Past Incidents and Known Weaknesses Use historical data to inform the scope.
 Information about previous breaches or vulnerabilities discovered through internal assessments provides a valuable starting point.
 This allows the testing team to focus on validating fixes and probing for similar, known weaknesses in your environment.